ChanatpakornS/inventory-demo/README.md

 TBH, I don't know what is invoices are, just used the words from table from shadCN and still develop until now!

+> [!IMPORTANT]
+> Why not turbo repo?
+IDK what it is and how to use it.
+K?

 # Service

 This repository cosisted of